Gambleweed, Pacific Snakeroot

 - When plant is not in flower, leaves may be confused with California larkspur leaves (Delphinium hesperium ssp. hesperium)

-- Pacific sanicle leaves are dark green and have a rough surface, with a complex, reticulate (netted) pattern of veins, giving them a cobbled look
+- Pacific sanicle leaves are a darker green and have a rough surface, with a complex, reticulate (netted) pattern of veins, giving them a cobbled look

-- California larkspur leaves are light green and have a smooth surface, with a simple branching pattern of veins that lacks prominent reticulation
+- California larkspur leaves are a lighter green and have a smooth surface, with a simple branching pattern of veins that lacks prominent reticulation

 At Edgewood